Northern Vermont University:

 Performance and Film Studies

-My classes at Essex High School utilized a lateral classroom environment in which students and I engaged in a shared laboratory of ideas rather than a competitive or hierarchal structure.
+My classes at Essex High School utilized a lateral classroom environment in which students and I engaged in a shared laboratory of ideas rather than a competitive or hierarchical structure.
 Collaborative team skill building with peer-to-peer and project-based learning functioned as leading foundational components.

 The means is the message, design matters, and nothing is arbitrary.